lakisan1/trivia-challenge/README.md

 Step2: Make a script to replace ```repThis``` with a counter or find a program that can do that.
 If there's a demand I will upload or link the script i used (ask in coment or bugs ).
 I can't do it now because i currently can't find it and would have to make it.

-When adding questions from Trivia-Challege the "seqNo" starts over for now i have no fix exept going into mongodb an manually changing the number.
+When adding questions from Trivia-Challege the "seqNo" starts over for now i have no fix exept going into mongodb an manually changing the number of the new question.

 --------------------------------------------------